helloabunai/ScaleHD/src/docs/RequiredPackages.rst

   python ~/Downloads/get-pip.py

-This will install PIP onto your system, allowing you to install ScaleHD and any Python-based dependencies with no effort at all.
+The specific command you need to run will depend on the location that you chose to download get-pip.py.
+Regardless, This will install PIP onto your system, allowing you to install ScaleHD and any Python-based dependencies with no effort at all.
 In order to do that, in the same terminal, issue a new command:

 ::